 The Channel Islands are about 70 miles north of Los Angeles near Ventura.
 Allow a full day to visit one island.

-To get to the Channel Islands by boat, Truth Aquatics and Island Packers are the official Channel Islands National Park concessionaires, providing regular boat service, both one-day trips, and longer excursions.
+To get to the Channel Islands by boat, Island Packers is the official Channel Islands National Park concessionaires, providing regular boat service, both one-day trips, and longer excursions.
 Santa Barbara Adventure Company offers kayak trips and Channel Islands Aviation provides air service from the Camarillo airport to Santa Rosa Island.

 The Channel Islands National Park Visitor Center is located at the end of Spinnaker Drive in the Ventura Harbor.
 Free parking is available in the beach parking lot.